matthewmueller/vo/Readme.md

 Vo is a control flow library for minimalists.

-## Features
+## What you get

-- Seamlessly supports promises, generators, synchronous & asynchronous functions.
-- Vo is composable, allowing you to intuitively orchestrate complex work flows
+- Tiny library (4kb minified + gzipped)
+- Supports promises & generators
+- Serial and parallel execution
+- 3 different kinds of flows
 - Easily catch and fix errors anywhere in the pipeline
 - Returns a promise that you can yield on or "await"
-- Supports both stack and pipeline task flow
-- Tiny (4kb minified + gzip)
 - Browser & server support
 - Well-tested